balacode/one-file-pdf/README.md

     go get github.com/balacode/one-file-pdf
 ```

 **Naming Convention:**
-All types in the library are prefixed with PDF for pub\ic, and 'pdf' for private types.
+All types in the library are prefixed with PDF for public, and 'pdf' for private types.

 **Supported Features (the fundamentals):**
 - You can use all built-in PDF fonts: Courier, Helvetica, Symbol, Times, ZapfDingbats, and their variants